paolinellih/tracking-vehicle-system/README.md

    go run cmd/simulator/main.go
    ```

-4. It will show a message `Consuming events from 'route' topic...`, so you know it is running
+4. It will show a message `Consuming events from 'route' topic...`, so you know it is running!

 ---